2022 Award Winners

 A colleague writes, “A significant strength of Eric is his strong relationship and commitment with business and industry which aligns with the Quality CTE Program of Study Framework in the emphasis on Business and Community Partnerships and Work-based Learning.
 Eric has singlehandedly raised over $125,000 from local businesses and industries to support STS pre-service teacher scholarships and paid internships.
 In my 32-year career as a CTE teacher, teacher educator, and university administrator, I can think of no one else who embodies the passion for teaching and learning in the context of career and technical education combined with the vision of ‘CTE for All’ as much as Eric Knoll.”

-ACTEN CTE Teacher of the Year and Trade and Industrial Education Teacher of the Year
+ACTEN CTE Teacher of the Year and Family and Consumer Sciences Teacher of the Year

 ACTEN Member of the Year

 Steven Woodside, Retired Administrator from Columbus High School

 Mr. Woodside grew up in Cozad and started teaching technology education after graduating from the University of Nebraska-Lincoln.
 The first two years of his career were spent in Elgin and then another eight in Lexington.
 In 1989, he started teaching at Columbus High School.
 He went on to serve as the school’s assistant principal for six years prior to taking on the role of the school principal in 2009.
 After 30 years in serving the Columbus Public School District, Steven retired in 2019.